 The MLC has the right to audit each DSP operating under a blanket mechanical license once every three years.

-The royalty rates for the blanket licenses issued by The MLC are determined by the United States Copyright Royalty Board.
+The royalty rates for the blanket licenses administered by The MLC are determined by the United States Copyright Royalty Board, and are often referred to as the statutory royalty rates.

 The MLC is engaged in many different outreach activities.
 These include working with music industry organizations to get the word out to their members in newsletters, webinars, and social media posts; holding information sessions at music industry conferences; advertising and securing editorial coverage in music-focused online and print publications; working with companies who provide goods or services to music publishers and songwriters, composers and lyricists; and providing educational content to organizations dedicated to teaching music publishing to songwriters, composers and lyricists and future music industry professionals.

-While The MLC is the only entity that will administer the blanket mechanical license, other companies will still have the ability to administer voluntary licenses between DSPs and music publishers, including voluntary mechanical licenses for digital uses.
+While The MLC is the only entity that administers the blanket compulsory mechanical license, other companies still have the ability to administer voluntary licenses between DSPs and rightsholders, including voluntary mechanical licenses for digital uses.

 Record companies are not required to directly deliver their sound recording data to The MLC, but to the extent that they may also operate a DSP or music publisher, they may need to do so in connection with those activities.